yuanmei39/blueNOTE/README.md

-# blueNOTE
-**N**ational **O**pen source **T**ools for general **E**quilibrium analysis
+# blueNOTE: **N**ational **O**pen source **T**ools for general **E**quilibrium analysis

+A byproduct of a recently completed research project conducted with Gokce Akin-Olcum (from Environmental Defense Fund) and Christoph Bohringer (from the University of Oldenburg) is an open-source dataset suitable for analysis of energy-economy-environment issues in North America.
+We begin with the national input-output table and downscale to the county level using regional economic statistics from the Bureau of Economic Analysis.
+We also employ data from Census Bureaus (foreign trade statistics) and International Trade Administration for bilateral trade statistics.
+Input-output tables will further be complemented by physical energy quantities and energy prices from the Department of Energys State Energy Data System (SEDS) of EIA.

-blueNOTE is a transparent build routine which seeks to provide tools for producing subnational economic accounts for input output or computable general equilibrium modeling.
+We call the utilities for producing our dataset blueNOTE. blueNOTE is a collection of GAMS and Stata program for producing subnational economic accounts for input-output or computable general equilibrium models of the United States economy.
 All code and data necessary for producing subnational accounts are provided in this repository.
 Currently, the routine can produce state level accounts.

-## Documentation Coming Soon ##
+## Getting Started ##

-However, build routine files are available.
+You can peruse the build routine files in the Build directory.
 These include all GAMS programs and defines files for sets and mappings.

-## Getting Started ##

-Data files needed for build routine can be downloaded using the following link:
+You may download the full build including the intermediate data files from (https://aae.wisc.edu/BlueNOTE/build/build.zip) (88 MB).
+You can download the program files without any data from (https://aae.wisc.edu/BlueNOTE/build/code.zip) (188 KB).
+Source data files can be downloaded from:

 https://uwmadison.box.com/s/3pazisdjxc80gu12kdx7hke6tvno7tpz